NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ![Redis]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Opserver-Exceptions-Command.png)

-There are also details recorded like request headers (with security filters so we don't log auth cookies for example), query parameters, and any other custom data added to an exception.
+There are also details recorded like request headers (with security filters so we don't log authentication cookies for example), query parameters, and any other custom data added to an exception.

+Note: you can configure multiple stores, for instance we have New York and Colorado above.
+These are separate databases allowing all applications to log to a very-local store and still get to them from a single dashboard.

 #### Opserver: HAProxy